 Overall At-Risk Score: 41

-D. villosa is a dioecious plant, meaning plants have either all male flowers or all female flowers.
+D. villosa is a dioecious plant, meaning each plant has a distinct sex.
 On male plants, tiny, pale green flowers develop in tight clusters along the vine.
 The female flowers are larger, tubular blossoms of similar color.
-The fruit develops into a three part capsule, with each cell containing a two winged seeds for wind dispersal.³
+The fruit develops into a three-part capsule, with each cell containing a two-winged seed for wind dispersal.

 Part of Plant Used/Active Medicinal Compounds:

-This plant contains diosgenin compounds that are used to produce a variety of modern steroid drugs.⁴
+This plant contains diosgenin compounds that are used to produce a variety of modern steroid drugs, as well as hormone-related drugs used as contraceptives and to treat menopause and PMS.

 Recommendations for industrial and home use:

-There is a very limited market for farmed D. villosa⁵ meaning that almost all of the product on the market is gathered in the wild.
-This increasing market can put a serious strain on established populations, and prevent new colonies from establishing.
+There is a very limited market for farmed D. villosa, meaning that almost all of the product on the market is gathered in the wild.
+This increasing market can put a serious strain on established populations and prevent new colonies from establishing.

-This plant is very easy to grow at home, and will thrive in often underused edge and transitional habitats.⁶
+This plant is very easy to grow at home and will thrive in often underused edge and transitional habitats.
+Please talk to your doctor before attempting to take Dioscorea villosa or any other medicinal plant.